 April to November

 Nosy Be is the largest, and best-known, of several beautiful islands off the north-west coast of Madagascar.
 This ‘Perfumed Isle’ offers lovely sandy beaches and a lush interior.
 Everywhere there’s a pervading smell of vanilla, ylang-ylang and coffee.
-Why not add on a few days of beach relaxation here at the end of your Madagascar safari?
+Why not add on a few days of beach relaxation at one of the lovely Nosy be hotels at the end of your Madagascar safari?

 The north of the island is wilder and more secluded with some of the best beaches and resorts.
 However, the long southern beaches are also attractive.
 And they’re close to local villages for a choice of restaurants and hand-made crafts.

 The Nosy Be hotels vary in style.
-There are mid-sized resorts in the more popular south-west.
+There are mid-sized resort hotels in the more popular south-west.
 Or there are some quieter beach lodges in the north and east of the island.
+Finally you may like to stay at one of the smaller islands such as Tsara Komba or Sakatia.

 Nosy be is a year-round destination and can be treated as a stand-alone beach holiday destination.
-There are direct flight connections with Johannesburg and Addis Ababa.
+There are direct flight connections with Johannesburg on a weekly basis.

-There are several smaller picture-perfect islands with sandy beaches and a rich coral life: Nosy Komba, Nosy Tsarabanjina and Nosy Sakatia.
+There are several smaller picture-perfect islands with sandy beaches and a rich coral life: Nosy Komba, Nosy Sakatia and Nosy Tsarabanjina.
 Here you experience tropical-island living at its best, superb diving and unspoiled natural beauty.

 We arrange trips to more than 100+ destinations throughout the African continent.